cedadev/jasmin-workshop/exercises/ex05/README.md

 1. Examine which jobs are in the queue
 1. Kill one of the jobs - just to see how it is done

-### Questions to test yourself

-All too easy?
-Here are some questions to test your knowledge an understanding.
-You might find the answers by exploring the [JASMIN Documentation](https://help.jasmin.ac.uk)

 ### Review / alternative approaches / best practice

 This exercise demonstrates how to: